 - a property is considered to be ‘hard to let’, or

 - it is assessed that an extra bedroom is required as a member of the household is disabled and requires space for specialist equipment, storage or to accommodation adaptations, or

 - the household have signed up and have been accepted by the Council to be foster carers, or

 - you have an adult child who would normally reside with you when they are not deployed on operations for the British Armed Forces.

 Additional bedroom requests

-If you feel that you should be considered for properties one bedroom larger than your requirement due to any of the reasons above, please complete the attached application form.
+If you feel that you should be considered for an extra bedroom due to any of the reasons above please contact 01733 864064 to discuss your needs.

 For more examples please refer to our eligibility example table.